skhaz/avaaz-engineering-exercise/README.md

 # Avaaz Engineering Exercise

 Thanks for your interest in joining Avaaz!
 We're thrilled that you'd consider working with us.
 The next step in your interview process is to complete this exercise.
-The exercise should take no more than an hour to complete.
+You should spend approximately one hour on this - don't worry if you don't complete every requirement.

 ## Instructions